-The EURAD Vision, SRA and Roadmap will be delivered through 5-year implementation phases according to the EJP Co-fund Instrument.
+The EURAD Vision, SRA and Roadmap is delivered through 5-year implementation phases according to the EJP Co-fund Instrument.
 The Work Plan of an implementation phase is broken down into a set of Work Packages, Tasks and Sub-Tasks.
 To deliver against EURAD objectives, four different types of Work Package (WP) have been adopted, as well as specific cross-cutting tasks - interactions with Civil Society and providing access to knowledge/results - that will be directly embedded in specific WPs.
 These are each described below.

-5.2.1.
 RD&D Work Packages